Missouri Valley University: Academics

-The college has over 25 majors.
+The university has over 25 majors.
 Recently added are a nursing program, the college's first master's degree in community counseling, and various online courses.

 Athletics

 The Missouri Valley athletic teams are called the Vikings.
-The college is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing as a founding member of the Heart of America Athletic Conference (HAAC) since its inception in the 1971–72 academic year.
+The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing as a founding member of the Heart of America Athletic Conference (HAAC) since its inception in the 1971–72 academic year.
 The Vikings previously competed in the Missouri College Athletic Union (MCAU) from 1924–25 to 1970–71.

 Missouri Valley competes in 29 intercollegiate varsity sports: Men's sports include baseball, basketball, bowling, cross country, football, golf, lacrosse, powerlifting, rodeo, soccer, tennis, track & field, volleyball and wrestling; while women's sports include basketball, cross country, golf, lacrosse, powerlifting, rodeo, soccer, softball, tennis, track & field, volleyball and wrestling; and co-ed sports include competitive cheer, competitive dance, eSports and shotgun sports.

 Accomplishments

-Football has always been at the forefront of Missouri Valley College athletics, with 17 conference championships, a small college national title, two national runner-up finishes and 13 national bowl games.
+Football has always been at the forefront of Missouri Valley University athletics, with 17 conference championships, a small college national title, two national runner-up finishes and 13 national bowl games.
 In the 2006 season, the Vikings advanced to the semi-finals of the NAIA Football National Championships, before falling to the eventual National Champions.
 The Vikings finished the season with a 13–1 record a #3 ranking in the final 2006 "NAIA Football Top 25 Poll."

-Wrestling team accomplishments: 1991–1992, 14th nationally, four All Americans (AA); 1992–1993, 20th nationally, three AA's; 1993–1994, 13th Nationally, three AA's; 1994–1995, eighth nationally, six AA's; 1995–1996, national champions, eight AA's; 1996–1997 national champions, eight AA's; 1997–1998 national runner-up, seven AA's; 1998–1999, fifth nationally, nine AA's; 1999–2000, national runner-up, ten AA's; 2000–2001, national runner-up, nine AA's; 2001–2002, sixth nationally, seven AA's; 2002–2003, national champtions, eleven AA's; 2003–2004, third nationally, eight AA's; 2004–2005, national runner-up, nine AA's; 2005–2006, seventh nationally, five AA's.
+Wrestling team accomplishments: 1991–1992, 14th nationally, four All Americans (AA); 1992–1993, 20th nationally, three AA's; 1993–1994, 13th Nationally, three AA's; 1994–1995, eighth nationally, six AA's; 1995–1996, national champions, eight AA's; 1996–1997 national champions, eight AA's; 1997–1998 national runner-up, seven AA's; 1998–1999, fifth nationally, nine AA's; 1999–2000, national runner-up, ten AA's; 2000–2001, national runner-up, nine AA's; 2001–2002, sixth nationally, seven AA's; 2002–2003, national champions, eleven AA's; 2003–2004, third nationally, eight AA's; 2004–2005, national runner-up, nine AA's; 2005–2006, seventh nationally, five AA's.

-The oldest footage of the game of basketball captured on film is that of a 1904 game involving female students at Missouri Valley College.
+The oldest footage of the game of basketball captured on film is that of a 1904 game involving female students at Missouri Valley University.

 Notable people

 Alumni

 The alumni association comprises more than 16,760 members.
-Alumni are recognized by the college for meritorious activity through the Outstanding Alumnus Award, the Honorary Alumnus Award, and other special recognition.
+Alumni are recognized by the university for meritorious activity through the Outstanding Alumnus Award, the Honorary Alumnus Award, and other special recognition.

-Among the college's notable former students and alumni are:
+Among the university’s notable former students and alumni are: